stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   It was not, of course, new for Charles to mutter formulae; but this muttering was definitely different.
 It was so palpably a dialogue, or imitation of a dialogue, with the regular alteration of inflections suggesting question and answer, statement and response.
-One voice was undisguisedly that of Charles, but the other had a depth and hollowness which the youth&rsquo;s best powers of ceremonial mimicry had scarcely approached before.
+One voice was undisguisedly that of Charles, but the other had a depth and hollowness which the youth's best powers of ceremonial mimicry had scarcely approached before.
 There was something hideous, blasphemous, and abnormal about it, and but for a cry from his recovering wife which cleared his mind by arousing his protective instincts it is not likely that Theodore Howland Ward could have maintained for nearly a year more his old boast that he had never fainted.
 As it was, he seized his wife in his arms and bore her quickly downstairs before she could notice the voices which had so horribly disturbed him.
 Even so, however, he was not quick enough to escape catching something himself which caused him to stagger dangerously with his burden.
-For Mrs. Ward&rsquo;s cry had evidently been heard by others than he, and there had come from behind the locked door the first distinguishable words which that masked and terrible colloquy had yielded.
-They were merely an excited caution in Charles&rsquo;s own voice, but somehow their implications held a nameless fright for the father who overheard them.
+For Mrs. Ward's cry had evidently been heard by others than he, and there had come from behind the locked door the first distinguishable words which that masked and terrible colloquy had yielded.
+They were merely an excited caution in Charles's own voice, but somehow their implications held a nameless fright for the father who overheard them.
 The phrase was just this:
-  &ldquo;Sshh!&mdash;write!&rdquo;
+   "Sshh!--write! "

   Mr. and Mrs. Ward conferred at some length after dinner, and the former resolved to have a firm and serious talk with Charles that very night.
 No matter how important the object,